Charleston, West Virginia: 19th century growth

-Political growth

 The town continued to grow until the Civil War began in 1861.
-After the Virginia Secession Convention of 1861 and a referendum, the state of Virginia seceded from the Union.
-However, Charleston, like much of western Virginia, was divided in loyalty between the Union and the Confederacy.
+After the Virginia Secession Convention of 1861 and a referendum, Virginia seceded from the Union.
+But Charleston, like much of western Virginia, was divided in loyalty between the Union and the Confederacy.
 On September 13, 1862, the Union and Confederate armies clashed in the Battle of Charleston.
-The Confederates won, but they could not hold the area for long.
-The Union soldiers returned in force just six weeks later and retook the city.
-Charleston would remain under Union control for the remainder of the war.
+The Confederates won, but could not hold the area for long.
+Union soldiers returned in force six weeks later and retook the city.
+Charleston remained under Union control for the remainder of the war.

 In addition to the dispute over slavery, the North wanted to separate West Virginia from the rest of the state for economic reasons.
-The heavy industries in the North, particularly the steel business of the upper Ohio River region, were dependent on coal from the western Virginia mines.
-Federal units from Ohio marched into western Virginia quite early in the war solely to capture the coal mines and control transportation in the area.

-The Wheeling Convention of 1861 declared the Ordinance of Succession, and the Confederate state government in Richmond, to be illegal and void, and formed the Unionist Restored Government of Virginia.
-The Restored Government and the United States Congress approved the formation of the state of West Virginia, which was admitted on June 20, 1863 as the 35th state, and the Restored Government of Virginia moved to Alexandria.
+The heavy industries in the North, particularly the steel business of the upper Ohio River region, depended on coal from western Virginia mines.
+Federal units from Ohio marched into western Virginia early in the war solely to capture the mines and control transportation in the area.
+The Wheeling Convention of 1861 declared the Ordinance of Succession, and the Confederate state government in Richmond, illegal and void, and formed the Unionist Restored Government of Virginia.
+The Restored Government and the United States Congress approved the formation of the state of West Virginia, which was admitted on June 20, 1863, as the 35th state, and the Restored Government of Virginia moved to Alexandria.

-Although a state now existed, choosing a state capital location proved to be difficult.
-For several years, the West Virginia capital intermittently traveled between Wheeling and Charleston.
-In 1877, however, the citizens voted on a permanent location.
-Charleston received 41,243 votes, Clarksburg received 29,442 and Martinsburg received 8,046.
-Wheeling was not considered.
-Charleston won, and eight years later the first state capitol building was opened there.
+Choosing the state capital proved difficult.
+For several years, the capital moved between Wheeling and Charleston.
+In 1877, the citizens voted on a permanent location.
+Charleston received 41,243 votes, Clarksburg 29,442, and Martinsburg 8,046; Wheeling was not considered.
+Eight years later the state capitol opened in Charleston.

-After a fire in 1921, a hastily built structure was opened, but it, too, burned down in 1927.
-However, a Capitol Building Commission, created by the legislature in 1921, authorized construction of the present capitol.
-Architect Cass Gilbert designed the buff-colored Indiana limestone structure in the Italian Renaissance style, with a final cost of just under $10 million.
-After the three stages of construction were completed, Governor William G. Conley dedicated the West Virginia State Capitol on June 20, 1932.
+The West Virginia Historical and Antiquarian Society was headquartered in Charleston in 1890.
+In 1891, the West Virginia Colored Institute, now known as West Virginia State University, was established.
+The next year, Capitol City Commercial College was founded.
+Charleston's Basilica of the Co-Cathedral of the Sacred Heart was completed in 1897.